-It did not reappear until the XIX century, when Von Goethe began to describe the beauty of the Greek theater and its surroundings.
-The painter Otto Gèleng made diverse works where represented a theater of Greek time with a snowy volcano in eruption in the background.
-These, captivated the European aristocracy, who eager by curiosity began to visit the city, being the pioneers of what we know today as “modern tourism.”
+It did not reappear until the XIX century, when the famous poet and writer Von Goethe started to describe the beauty of the Greek theater and all the wondrous surroundings.
+The painter Otto Gèleng made diverse works where was represented the Greek theater with a snowy volcano in eruption at the background.
+This, captivated the European aristocracy, who dragged by curiosity began to visit the city, turning into the pioneers of what we know today as “modern tourism.”

-WALKing ITS MAIN ARTERY CORSO UMBERTO
+WALK the MAIN ARTERY CORSO UMBERTO

 DUOMO DI TAORMINA